pyOpenSci/software-peer-review/how-to/editor-in-chief-guide.md

 want to track their experience with our review process and organization.

-### 4. ✔️ Assign an editor to the issue to manage the rest of the review
+### 4. ✔️ Assign an editor to the issue to manage the rest of the review and tag the issue with the `1/editor-assigned` tag in GitHub

-Once the package initial checks are complete, and it is determined that the package is in scope for pyOpenSci review, the Editor in Chief will assign an editor to the review issue.
+Once the package initial checks are complete, and it is determined that the package is in scope for pyOpenSci review, the Editor in Chief will assign an editor to the review issue and add the `1/editor-assigned` tag in GitHub.
 This may involve finding a new (guest) editor as described in the [onboarding guide](onboarding-guide.md).
 If you as Editor in Chief do recruit a new editor,